-- 3. Return the carriage to the front of the mill by turning the carriage fwd/rev switch DOWN.
+- 3. Turn the carriage feed rate switch counterclockwise.
 The power feed motor will bypass the carriage feed rate switch and the carriage will automatically return at the fastest speed available.
+Return the carriage to the front of the mill by moving the fwd/rev switch to the REV positon.
 Always disengage the blade before returning the carriage for the next cut. - 4.
 Make sure that the blade does not catch on the end of the log.
 Raise the carriage slightly to make sure the blade clears the log when returned.
 HINT: Try to stop the blade while the heel of the blade is still on the log.
 Then bring the carriage back without adjusting the blade up.
 This lets you keep the blade at the current height setting so you can make the next blade height adjustment more quickly.